advanced-rest-client/arc-reactor/README.md

 }
 ```

 New value and original event is always passed to data binding change function calls.
-You can use event to access additional data.
+You can use event to access additional data like information about the target or path.
+Note, that target may not be the web component but an element inside it.

 Note: Only public properties are handled by the wrapper.
-It doesn't work with protected properties (name is starting with `_`).
+It doesn't work with protected properties (property name starts with `_`).

 ### Methods mapping

-Methods are copied 1:1 from the web component.
-Only public methods are available in the wrapper.
+Methods are mapped 1:1 from the web component.
+Only public methods are available to wrapper.
-Lifecycle methods are also unavailable.
+Web component's lifecycle methods are also unavailable.

 Let's assume that the `PaperCombobox` element has a `selectNext` method in it's public API: